raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 When your code runs on the Space Station, we will make sure that the most accurate and up-to-date telemetry data will be used.
 --- /collapse ---

-You can use `ISS` just like any other `EarthSatellite` object in `skyfield` (see the [Reference](https://rhodesmill.org/skyfield/api-satellites.html#skyfield.sgp4lib.EarthSatellite) and [Examples](https://rhodesmill.org/skyfield/earth-satellites.html)) but `ISS` also provides an additional method for convenieniently obtaining its _current_ coordinates:
+You can use `ISS` just like any other `EarthSatellite` object in `skyfield` (see the [Reference](https://rhodesmill.org/skyfield/api-satellites.html#skyfield.sgp4lib.EarthSatellite) and [Examples](https://rhodesmill.org/skyfield/earth-satellites.html)) but `ISS` also provides an additional convenient method for obtaining the Space Station's _current_ coordinates:

 ```python
 from astro_pi import ISS